-Information on the visa application process:
+For information on the application process:

-- Visit FIE's "Before You Go London" Visa Information page & Read the information carefully - To access the guide, scroll down to IMMIGRATION INFORMATION and click on "Internship Pathway" - Click on the immigration guide next to USA passport holders (and other non-EEA countries) must obtain a student visa prior to their arrival Password: FIE
+- Visit FIE's "Before You Go London" Visa Information page - Read through the information on this page carefully - To access the guide, scroll down to IMMIGRATION INFORMATION and click on "Internship Pathway" - Click on the immigration guide next to USA passport holders (and other non-EEA countries) must obtain a student visa prior to their arrival - o Password: FIE

-As part of the application process (typically in June) you must make an appointment to have your "biometrics" taken (fingerprints and photograph).
-Typically in Milwaukee or Chicago for those in Wisconsin, this in-person appointment is required.
-Students are responsible for their own travel arrangements for the appointment.
+As part of the application process (typically in June or July) you must make an appointment to have your "biometrics" taken (fingerprints and photograph) Milwaukee or Chicago for those in Wisconsin.
+This in-person appointment is required; students are responsible for their own travel arrangements for the appointment.